Loading

 Winners and nominees

 In the following table, the years correspond to the year of the book's eligibility; the ceremonies are always held the following year.
 Each year links to the corresponding "year in literature" article.
-Entries with a blue background have won the award; those with a white background are the nominees on the short-list.
+Entries with a yellow background have won the award; those with a white background are the nominees on the short-list.

 * Winners and joint winners